mateuszniechwiej/MS-2-Quiz-game/README.md

     1.Encoding issue on some questions and answers fetched from Open Trivia API
   *  Solution not resolved

-    2.Add event listener to submit username by press "Enter"
+    2.Add event listener to submit username Modal by pressing "Enter"
   *  Solution not resolved

+    3.Looking to find solution to alert user when category and difficulty not selected
+  * in progress ...

 # Deployment